Pyomo/pyomo/doc/OnlineDocs/contributed_packages/trustregion.rst

     r_k\left(w\right) = b\left(w\right) + \left( d\left(w_k\right) - b\left(w_k\right) \right) + \left( \nabla d\left(w_k\right) - \nabla b\left(w_k\right) \right)^T \left( w - w_k \right)
     \end{align*}

+This acts similarly to Newton's method in that small, incremental steps are taken towards an optimal solution.
+At each iteration, the current solution of the subproblem is compared to the previous solution to ensure that the iteration has moved in a direction towards an optimal solution.
+If not true, the step is rejected.
+If true, the step is accepted and the surrogate model is updated for the next iteration.

 When using TRF, please consider citing the above papers.

 TRF Inputs
 -----------------------------
-The solver instantiation provides default configuration settings for all available configuration options.

-The required inputs to the TRF solve method are the following:
+The required inputs to the TRF ``solve`` method are the following:

 * The optimization model
 * List of degree of freedom variables within the model